-When planning your charity gala’s live and silent auctions, have you ever had an item or two that seemed a little high priced for the silent auction tables but did not quite have the appeal for your live auction?
+When planning your charity gala’s live and silent auctions, have you ever had an item or two that seemed a little high priced for the silent auction tables, but did not quite have the appeal needed for the live auction?

 Or perhaps you already have too many items in the live auction, but there are some other special items you want to call attention to?

 The super silent auction may be the best answer to this dilemma.

 Some examples of super silent auction items include: